 - Build quality can be an issue.
 For a lightweight 20g piece of plastic, you cannot expect excellent durability.
 When I first got mine, I had battery cap issues which caused the unit to drain a full coin battery in two days because it could never go to sleep.
 Stages had to replace the entire unit before the issue went away.

 Overall, I would say this was a good purchase.
 There were teething problems and I was limited to some bike computer/head unit options but having a reliable power meter for less than S$1,000 in 2015 was a good deal.
-I got mine locally.
+I got mine from Bikes n Bites.
 I would encourage you to buy locally too because local warranty support is especially important for this power meter.

 Would I buy it again now?
 Not really.
 Since 2015, prices have come down in general for power meters.
 I am in the market for a new power meter and we can discuss that on another day.